sistemaon/pinescript/ideas/README.md

 > Slow stochastic use to define trend (long or short) higher timeframe chart (120 mins),
 > slow stochastic use to enter and exit positions (long or short) lower timeframe chart (6 mins),
 > may use lower timeframe Renko chart to enter and exit positions.
+> Stoch when hit its overbought/oversold area, start to follow and check their higher/lower price wick for possible break up, when it breaks the wick price (ex; higher), enter position, stop is the reverse wick price (ex: lower).

 > Traps from the previous day candle maximum and minimum,
 > traps from the previous support and resistance,
 > traps from the long MAs.
+> In traps, may compared the current lower/higher wick with previous candles.

 > Bear trap is onto MA 80.
 > Fox trap is onto MA 8.